 Pennsylvania has a localized government structure where decisions are made by elected officials in over 2,500 cities, townships, and boroughs.
 There are 21 townships and 13 boroughs in Adams County.
 Permitting and decisions on utilities and facilities are often made by other governmental bodies, including state agencies, counties, special districts, and water and sewer authorities.
 Because the Commonwealth of Pennsylvania vests so much power in local government, ordinances and regulations can be very different from place to place.

 The most common forms of local government in Pennsylvania and Adams County are boroughs and second class townships, often referred to as municipalities.
 Boroughs are the older more urban areas – in the case of Adams County, our small towns.
 Townships were traditionally agricultural areas but many have evolved into suburban areas with both residential and commercial development.

 Each township or borough has the power to govern its residents through permits, zoning, ordinances, and other tools.
 This may be important to you, so you need to check on how the municipality handles its affairs.
 Information on contacting municipalities can be found at the back of this brochure.

 The township or borough cares for locally-owned roads, including snow plowing, repairing potholes, roadside brush removal, and road safety signs.
 PennDOT, the State Department of Transportation, maintains state-owned roads.
 Unfortunately for you, snow from the road will probably be pushed into the end of your driveway.
 This is not malicious.
 It’s just the way snow plows work.
 You’re responsible for removing the snow from your driveway.
-Here’s a helpful tip.
-When you’re near the road, put the snow on the right side of your driveway as you face the road to keep the plow from pushing it back where you’ve cleaned.
+Here’s a helpful tip: put the snow on the right side of your driveway as you face the road to keep the plow from pushing it back where you've cleaned.
 Please don’t endanger others by throwing snow into the road.
 In some places, it’s illegal!

 Land Use and Building Permits